jchomarat/jchomarat.github.io/_posts/2020-02-06-gtd-vscode-mspowerautomate-iosshortcut.markdown

 Notes in [nvalt](https://brettterpstra.com/projects/nvalt/) can be stored in [Simple Note](https://simplenote.com/), hence accessible from Windows using the [Simple Note](https://simplenote.com/) client.
 A client is also available in iOS & Android.
 Again, [Simple Note](https://simplenote.com/) is lacking the value [nvalt](https://brettterpstra.com/projects/nvalt/) is bringing.

-I have plans to make my own tool, in Python with QT, that will be cross platform, but it takes time.
+I have plans to make my own tool, in Python with QT/Tkinter, that will be cross platform, but it takes time.
 So in the meantime I needed to come up with a solution.

 # What are we going to do

-This being said, I had to make trade-offs on my needs to achieve what I want.
+This being said, I had to make trade-offs on my needs to achieve what I wanted.

 Talking about needs, what do I need?